openstack/openstack-ansible/doc/source/install-guide/deploymenthost.rst

 .. image:: figures/workflow-deploymenthost.png

 The OSA installation process recommends one deployment host.
 The deployment host contains Ansible and orchestrates the OpenStack-Ansible installation on the target hosts.
-Use one of the target hosts, preferably one of the infrastructure variants, as the deployment host.
+We recommend using separate deployment and target hosts.
+You could alternatively use one of the target hosts, preferably one of the infrastructure variants, as the deployment host.
 To use a deployment host as a target host, follow the steps in `Chapter 3, Target hosts <targethosts.html>`_ on the deployment host.
-Use separate deployment and target hosts.

 Installing the operating system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~